riscv-non-isa/riscv-sbi-doc/riscv-sbi.md

 ## Description<a name="Description" />
 Each SBI call adheres to a specific calling convention that defines how data is provided as input to or read as output.
-The SBI calling convention matches the syscall calling convention (which in turn is very similar to the function calling convention).
+The SBI calling convention matches the RISC-V system call ABI.
 Every SBI call uses *ecall* instructions to make a request to the SEE environment.
 When executed in S-mode, it generates an environment-call-from-S-mode exception and performs no other operation.
-The required arguments are passed through registers *a0-a2* and the SBI call type is passed via register *a7*.
+The required arguments are passed through registers the argument registers define by the ABI and the SBI call type is passed via register *a7*.
 Once the machine mode receives the trap, it identifies the type of SBI call from *a7* register and perform required operation.

-Any unsupported SBI call should return error code *-38* (which is the value of -ENOSYS in Linux) to indicate the supervisor mode that it is not supported.
+SBI returns two values, in *a0* and *a1*. *a0* has a generic SBI error, and *a1* has the result of actually running a function.
+This two-value model is to avoid the classic problem of distinguishing transport level errors, i.e. S-mode calls to an unimplemented function, and errors in the functions.
+A single return value, as in the earlier proposal, has the problem that no SBI function could return a value of -38, ever, as that could not be distinguished from the SBI error of calling an invalid function.

+The value returned in *a0* is a generic SBI error.
+For example, S-mode code may call a function with an unimplemented function, either because it really is invalid or S-mode is running on an older firmware build and requesting a newer SBI function.
+In that case, SBI will return -38.
+Note that the set of errors may grow over time.
+A return value of 0 in *a0* means the function is supported and was called.

+Assuming a valid function is called, i.e. *a0* is 0, its return value will be in *a1*.
+For void functions, the value of *a1* is undefined, else it will have a value as defined by the function.

-All SBI calls should be assumed to clobber a0 i.e. any return value will be passed through register *a0*.
+All SBI calls should be assumed to clobber *a0* and *a1*, i.e. any return value will be passed through register *a0* and *a1*.
 Individual SBI call signature and its purpose is described next.

 ### Timer<a name="Timer" />
 ```C